oliviawestmacottssw/SSW.Rules.Content/categories/infrastructure-and-networking/rules-to-better-sharepoint.md

 guid: 341c64f3-0d65-4a56-b0bf-b461fabb90a8
 uri: rules-to-better-sharepoint
 index:
-- do-you-know-what-are-the-sharepoint-features-customers-love
+- do-you-know-what-are-the-sharepoint-features-our-customers-love
 - do-you-know-how-to-get-the-sharepoint-version
-- do-you-know-the-best-outlook-add-in-to-get-the-most-out-of-sharepoint
+- the-best-outlook-add-in-to-get-the-most-out-of-sharepoint
-- search-do-you-fix-search-with-office-app-for-content-preview-on-premise-only
+- fix-search-with-office-app-preview
 - do-you-know-how-to-create-a-link-to-a-url-in-sharepoint
 - do-you-know-how-to-resolve-the-broken-links-caused-by-page-renaming
-- do-you-give-users-the-friendlier-access-request-dialog
+- do-you-use-access-request-on-your-sharepoint-site
 - do-you-clean-useless-calendars-in-sharepoint
 - do-you-confirm-there-is-no-checked-out-data
 - do-you-know-how-to-delete-orphaned-users-from-the-people-picker
 - do-you-use-content-query-web-part
-- do-you-keep-sharepoint-databases-in-a-separate-sql-instance
+- keep-sharepoint-databases-in-a-separate-sql-instance
-- do-you-know-how-to-share-a-file-folder-in-sharepoint
+- how-to-share-a-file-folder-in-sharepoint
-- do-you-know-how-to-use-sharepoint-recycle-bin
+- how-to-use-sharepoint-recycle-bin
-- do-you-know-the-ideal-place-to-store-employee-skills
+- ideal-place-to-store-employee-skills
-- do-you-setup-web-application-for-internal-and-external-access
+- setup-web-application-for-internal-and-external-access
-- search-do-you-add-https-by-extending-web-application
+- extend-web-application-for-https
-- search-do-you-use-default-zone-url-in-search-content-source
+- use-default-zone-url-in-search-content-source
 - sharepoint-online-do-you-get-rid-of-classic-features
-- sharepoint-online-do-you-review-your-intranet-for-classic-pages
+- review-your-intranet-for-classic-pages

 ---
 Organizations are extremely good at accumulating data.
 Mostly in the form of documents and records, this data is often haphazardly located across the organization, and poorly integrated into document processes.